 figure imshowpair(imgA,imgB,ColorChannels='red-cyan'); title('Color composite (frame A = red, frame B = cyan)');

 Step 2.
 Collect Salient Points from Each Frame

 Our goal is to determine a transformation that will correct for the distortion between the two frames.
 We can use the

-estimateGeometricTransform function for this, which will return an affine transform.
+estgeotform2d function for this, which will return an affine transformation.
 As input we must provide this function with a set of point correspondences between the two frames.
 To generate these correspondences, we first collect points of interest from both frames, then select likely correspondences between them.

 In this step we produce these candidate points for each frame.
 To have the best chance that these points will have corresponding points in the other frame, we want points around salient image features such as corners.
 For this we use the

 detectFASTFeatures function, which implements one of the fastest corner detection algorithms.